-- Actively listen to the child;

-- Stay calm;

-- Take what the child is saying seriously;

-- Reassure the child that they are doing the right thing;

-- Tell the child that they will have to share this information; - Explain what will happen next; - Record the information as quickly as possible facts not opinion; - Sign and date everything they record.
+- Actively listen to the child. - Stay calm. - Take what the child is saying seriously. - Reassure the child that they are doing the right thing. - Tell the child that they will have to share this information. - Explain what will happen next. - Record the information as quickly as possible facts not opinion. - Sign and date everything that has been recorded.